Kirkenes–Bjørnevatn Line: Electrification

 In 1910, construction started of an electric power supply for tracks at the port.
 Originally it had 500 volts direct current, but this was later reduced to 400 volts.
 Because an overhead wire could interfere with the cranes, third-rail conduction was chosen.
 However, because of the possibility of iron slimes spilling onto the tracks, the railway chose to use two conductor rails, one on each side of the track, and avoid the return current running through the tracks.
-The electric components were delivered by Siemens-Schukert and were taken into use in 1912.
+The electric components were delivered by Siemens-Schuckert and were taken into use in 1912.
 The company took delivery of two electric locomotives, both with a Bo wheel arrangement, in 1910 and 1911.
 Sydvaranger operated one port train every 45 minutes, consisting of one locomotive and four hopper cars, with a combined 25 t of ore.

 The original system was designed for an export capacity of 650000 t, and in 1913, the company exported 427000 t and had 1,150 employees.
 The company initiated plans to start electrification of the mainline, but the plans were placed on hold during the First World War.
 Sales plummeted during the war.
 At first, the mining company stored the overproduction, but later production was reduced significantly.
 In 1918, the tracks at the mine were electrified at 750 volts direct current.
-Two 50 t Bo'Bo' locomotives were delivered by Siemens-Schukert and Skabo Jernbanevognfabrikk in 1917.
+Two 50 t Bo'Bo' locomotives were delivered by Siemens-Schuckert and Skabo Jernbanevognfabrikk in 1917.
 The following year, another Bo-locomotive was built for the port.
 Power was secured with the construction of Jarfjord Power Station.
 However, lack of materials after the war delayed the electrification of the mainline railway until 1920.
 Also the port received overhead wires, as the third rail caused problems for snow removal.
 The new electric system was taken into use on 23 December 1920.

 In the 1920s, the economy fell into a low conjuncture, forcing Sydvaranger to file for bankruptcy in 1925.
 However, the facilities were quickly reopened.
 Two new Bo-locomotives, which could operate both on the mainline and at the port, were delivered in 1930.
-Built by Siemens-Schukert, they were christened Lisa and Sonja.
-Two mainline Bo'Bo' locomotives were delivered by Siemens-Schukert in 1935, which were named Oscar and Ivar.
+Built by Siemens-Schuckert, they were christened Lisa and Sonja.
+Two mainline Bo'Bo' locomotives were delivered by Siemens-Schuckert in 1935, which were named Oscar and Ivar.
 They were followed by the Bo Laila and Gerd two years later—which could operate both on the mainline and at the port.
 During the late 1930s, the railway company started replacing the rails with heavier 35 kilograms per meter (70 lb/yd) rails, although this work was not completed.
 The final electric locomotive was a Siemens-Schukert-built Bo unit delivered for the port in 1940.
 In 1938, the last year before production was reduced because of the Second World War, the mine exported 900000 t.